 As part of this pathway students will study the core curriculum.
 This pathway will enable students to study a level 3 course after year 11 with progression to university.
 This pathway is an academic pathway that will support students in accessing the Russell Group and other well considered universities.
-Within this pathway, students will potentially study triple science (which consists of Biology, Chemistry and Physics), for which they will achieve three separate GCSE grades; In addition to this, students will study either French, Spanish or an approved home language; and one of either history or geography.
+Within this pathway, students will potentially study combined science (equivalent to two GCSES) or triple science (which consists of Biology, Chemistry and Physics), for which they will achieve three separate GCSE grades; In addition to this, students will study either French, Spanish or an approved home language; and one of either history or geography.
 Students will then have one free choice from the subject list.
 Where this option is over-subscribed, there will be an over-subscription criteria applied, which will entail looking at ranking each individual test result.